Alumnae Awards

 Recognition of lifelong support, loyalty, and commitment to NCS through participation as an alumnae volunteer, and/or philanthropic support of the school.

 Nominations will be evaluated by a committee of faculty and staff, and final selections will be made by Head of School Elinor Scully.
-The Awards will be presented during the Alumnae Awards Luncheon on Saturday, May 3.
+The Awards are typically presented during the Alumnae Awards Luncheon on Reunion Weekend.

 .